sufuf3/kube5GC/README.md

           ...
 ```

 The NextEPC service is registered in `systemd` environment, and is started automatically during the installation phase.
-The service names are *open5gc-mmed*, *open5gc-sgwd*, *open5gc-pgwd*, *open5gc-hssd*, and *open5gc-pcrfd*.
+The service names are *open5gc-mmed*, *open5gc-sgwd*, *open5gc-pgwd*, *nextepc-hssd*, and *nextepc-pcrfd*.
 You can use the `systemctl` command to control specific services.

 ```bash
 sudo systemctl status open5gc-mmed (Check the service status)